 Integrating the Simulation

 The Instructor can then run the simualtion and assess their student’s performance via the scorecard.
-The instructor can monitor every decision a student makes, as well as have access to mail and documents read, schedule and budget data, EVM metrics, and decisions made.
+The instructor can monitor every decision a student makes, as well as have access to mail and documents read, schedule and budget data, EVA metrics, and decisions made.

 To learn more on how to implement the simulation into your course, or to schedule a web demonstration of the simulation features, press the button below and provide the following information: